The Long War, Part 20 / the retaking of Győr castle, 1598

 Early Spring, 1598 – The re-taking of Győr Castle

-The previous year had brought lots of success to the Christians but the year 1598 has been clearly their year.
-Let us follow the research of our historian, Szibler Gábor about the events of the 15-Year-War that raged in Hungary between the Christians and the Ottoman Empire.
-Please, note that I use the Eastern name order for Hungarian names whereas family names come first.
+The previous year had brought lots of success to the Christians but the year 1598 has been their year.
+Let us follow the research of our historian, Szibler Gábor about the events of the 15-Year War that raged in Hungary between the Christians and the Ottoman Empire.
+Please, note that I use the Oriental name order for Hungarian names whereas family names come first.

 Summer 1598 – A Lightning War in the Trans-Danubian Region of Hungary

-The taking of Győr Castle has brought along a significant improvement of the morale of the Christians.
+The taking of Győr Castle has brought about a significant improvement in the morale of the Christians.
 Yet, they could launch their attack when all the units have arrived at their camp.
 Instead of Archduke Miksa (Maximilian), this time it was his brother, Archduke Matthias who took the lead.
 He has been substituted until his arrival by Adolf von Schwarzenberg.
 King Rudolf sent Miksa to Transylvania.